Are You Looking for an Employment Lawyer for Bonus Disputes in Los Angeles?

 Bonus Payments

-With many employers, goal-oriented and performance-based bonuses make up a substantial part of their employee’s pay and help in letting the company achieve many of its goals.
-In many companies, these bonuses are paid out based on such things as perfect attendance, meeting sales goals, and other factors.
-However, these bonus payments are not grouped into the same category as those payments made to all employees at a company, such as holiday pay or bonuses for the company making a certain level of profit for the year.
+With many employers, goal-oriented and performance-based bonuses make up a substantial part of their employee’s pay and help the company achieve many of its goals.
+In many companies, these bonuses are paid out based on perfect attendance, meeting sales goals, and other factors.
+These bonus payments are not grouped into the same category as those made to all company employees.
+That includes holiday pay or bonuses for the company making a certain level of profit for the year.

 Using Paid Time Off

 In some instances, employees will choose to use paid time off for non-FMLA leave.
-If they do and qualify for a bonus, then your employer is required to allow you to qualify for that same bonus should you choose to use paid time off for FMLA leave.
-If this fails to happen, you should speak to an attorney to gain a better understanding as to how your employer has violated your employment rights.
+If they do and qualify for a bonus, your employer is required to allow you to be eligible for that same bonus should you choose to use paid time off for FMLA leave.
+If this fails to happen, you should speak to an attorney to better understand your employer has violated your employment rights.
 Since your employer does have certain responsibilities they are expected to live up to with their employees, don’t let your questions go unanswered.

 Having Clear Standards